Managing Successful SEO Migrations

 Oftentimes when a migration goes wrong, it can be pinpointed to at least one of seven reasons, these being:

-- Incorrect SEO strategy/unclear objectives.
+- Incorrect SEO strategy or unclear objectives.

 - Poor planning and scoping of resources and timeline.

-- Unforeseen UX/design changes that impact content or code.
+- Unforeseen UX or design changes that impact content or code.

-- Involving the SEO agency too late/after key decisions have already been set in stone.
+- Involving the SEO agency too late or after key decisions have already been set in stone.

 - Poor or lack of sufficient testing.